dimastatz/plato/docs/design.md

 Admin->>Plato: 2. upload workbook image or text

 Plato->>Plato: 3. if workbook is image, activate OCR to get text Note right of Plato: Some assignments contain image as part of an assignment description.
-How we translate an image to text.
-Can chatGPT explain images.
-Is it an idea for the product?
+Note right of Plato: Should we use ChatGPT to explain images and add it to the assignment?
+Note right of Plato: Is ChatGPT good enough understanding images?

 Plato->>Plato: 4. for each workbook page, it an exercise contains image, transform image to text Plato-->>Admin: upload Status